apache/hawq-docs/admin/ambari-admin.md

 ## Performing a Configuration check<a id="amb-config-check"></a>

+A configuration check determines if operating system parameters on a HAWQ host machines match their recommended settings.
+You can also perform this procedure from the command line using the `hawq check` command.

 ### Procedure
 1. Access the Ambari web console at http://ambari.server.hostname:8080, and login as the "admin" user. \(The default password is also "admin".\)
 2. Click **HAWQ** in the list of installed services.
-3. (Optional) Perform this step if you want to view or modify the host configuration parameters that are evaluated during hte HAWQ config check:
+3. (Optional) Perform this step if you want to view or modify the host configuration parameters that are evaluated during the HAWQ config check:
    1. Select the **Configs** tab, then select the **Advanced** tab in the settings.
    1. Expand **Advanced Hawq Check** to view or change the list of parameters that are checked with a `hawq check` command or with the Ambari HAWQ Config check.

          **Note:** All parameter entries are stored in the `/usr/local/hawq/hawq_check.cnf` file.
 Click the **Set Recommended** button if you want to restore the file to its original contents.
 4. Select **Service Actions > Run HAWQ Config Check**, then click **OK** to perform the configuration check.

     Ambari displays the **Run HAWQ Config Check** task in the list of background operations.
 If any parameter does not meet the specification defined in `/usr/local/hawq/hawq_check.cnf`, then Ambari displays a red error icon next to the task.
 5. Click the **Run HAWQ Config Check** task to view the actual log messages that are generated while performing the task.
 Address any configuration errors on the indicated host machines.

 6. Click **OK** to dismiss the log messages or list of background tasks.